Why do we have a Website Privacy Notice?

 How do we collect your personal data?

-We use various methods to collect data which depends on the type of personal data to be collected and where it is collected from.
+We use various methods to collect data which depend on the type of personal data to be collected and where it is collected from.

 The methods we use are: